grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 sender.DoSomething();
 ```

-Note that only the code that creates a `Sender` needs to be aware of it having an access to a `Recipient`.
-When it comes to actually invoking a method, this private reference is invisible from outside.
+Note that only the code that creates a `Sender` needs to be aware of it having access to a `Recipient`.
+When it comes to invoking a method, this private reference is invisible from outside.
 Now, remember when I described the principle of separating object use from its construction?
 If we follow this principle here, we end up with the code that creates a `Sender` being in a totally different place than the code that uses it.
 Thus, every code that uses a `Sender` will not be aware of it sending messages to a `Recipient` at all.
 There is a maxim that says: "what you hide, you can change"[^kolskybain] -- in this particular case, if we decide that the `Sender` does not need a `Recipient` to do its job, all we have to change is the composition code to remove the `Recipient`:

 ```csharp
 //no need to pass a reference to Recipient anymore new Sender();
 ```

-and the code that uses `Sender` doesn't need to change at all -- it still looks the same as before, since it never had the knowledge of `Recipient`:
+and the code that uses `Sender` doesn't need to change at all -- it still looks the same as before, since it never knew `Recipient`:

 ```csharp
 sender.DoSomething();